 “It’s important to note that when discussing these industrial revolutions, we’re discussing the modern age.
 The evolution of the working human in recent decades has been remarkable, and is only continuing to accelerate.

 “In fact, we have never seen work or the working human evolve this fast — ever.
-This rapid shift in work practices presents the greatest opportunity in human history for an organisation’s people leaders to keep up with and influence major change.
+This rapid shift in work practices presents the greatest opportunity in human history for an organization’s people leaders to keep up with and influence major change.

 Finally, we are called to design work for people, not profit, trusting profit will follow.

 Several frameworks exist to deliver on the promise of the evolution of work.
 One of these is diversity, equity and inclusion (DEI) work that has significant, measurable impact.
 Another is data-driven workforce experience design.
-There is also a common framework centred around aligning intelligent talent strategies with business strategy, minding the skills gaps as you future-fit your workforce for sustainability.
+There is also a common framework centered around aligning intelligent talent strategies with business strategy, minding the skills gaps as you future-fit your workforce for sustainability.

-One of our favourite frameworks comes from a book co-authored by Chris Shipley and Heather McGowan, The Adaptation Advantage: Leading the Empowered Workforce.3 The book reminds us that change happens exponentially over time, meaning that at any given moment, we’re experiencing the slowest rate of change we’ll experience for the rest of our lives.
+One of our favorite frameworks comes from a book co-authored by Chris Shipley and Heather McGowan, The Adaptation Advantage: Leading the Empowered Workforce.3 The book reminds us that change happens exponentially over time, meaning that at any given moment, we’re experiencing the slowest rate of change we’ll experience for the rest of our lives.

-Technology will drive incredible innovation through atomisation, automation and augmentation, but this isn’t where we’ll find our advantage.
+Technology will drive incredible innovation through atomization, automation and augmentation, but this isn’t where we’ll find our advantage.
 Instead, our greatest competitive advantage will come from what we learn to do with the extra human capacity this provides.
 True innovation will come through connecting human performance to human purpose.
 Clearly and traditionally defined careers won’t make sense when we start asking why we work instead of how we work.
 This evolving question— not the latest AI application — coupled with agile learning about work and leadership will change the nature of work.

 So that’s the crux: The shift of work, the workforce, HR and all its supporting technology have everything to do with a freshly empowered workforce.
 This isn’t about a technological evolution at all; it’s about a human revolution driven by a shift of employee power.